Children and Youth-led art initiatives

 We use the method of participatory action research.

 Participatory action research is a process where the researchers and the young people involved together try to understand the world around them, and then plan and implement activities that promote positive social change.
 A Syrian girl youth leader who was initially very shy says: “This methodology has affected me positively; it helped me to get out of my isolation and deal with war and its consequences in a different way.
 Now I voice my concerns.
 I feel that my personality has developed and I have leadership skills”.

-Feeling empowered, young people in migration or affected by conflict become a thriving part of society and will be agents of change for their own future.
+Feeling empowered, young people become a thriving part of society and will be agents of change for their own future.